AmosLewis/Awesome-Robotics/C/README.md

 		- 1. Pointer array

-			- Conclusion, if your want to use second pointer to point to a list of strings in global region,your must determine an pointer array first.
+			- Conclusion, if your want to use second pointer to point to a list of strings in global region, your must define an pointer array first.
 Then use the second pointer to point to the pointer array.
 			```
 			// char **p ={"aaaa", "cccc"}; // error scalar object ‘p’ requires one element in initializer
 			char *myArray[] ={"aaaa", "cccc"}; // myArray is an array in stack, ang every element is char*